 An essential point of sale requirement is to have complete control over POS user access.
 Having access levels based on roles allow specific users and groups of users to successfully do their job without compromising the security of the system– closing any gaps for potential malicious activity.
 Granting users only the minimum access they need will help ensure security measures are properly in place.

-Additionally, Knowing your staff well and doing background checks is always a good idea.
+Additionally, knowing your staff well and doing background checks is always a good idea.
 Criminal activity could just as easily occur within the business as it could from outside.

 Moreover, businesses typically do work with vendors and technicians.
 When this occurrence happens you want to be sure you have point-of-sale security measures in place.

-Vendors and Point of sale technicians may require access to your POS system and network to complete their work.
+Vendors and point of sale technicians may require access to your POS system and network to complete their work.
 Managing their access with login procedures such as requiring their name, photo ID, and company information, s well as requiring a staff member present during service can help minimize any malicious activity.

 14. Protect Multi-platform POS Systems